laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 ## TODO

-* Can we extend the preprocessor protocol easily with 2 more channels?
+* Can we extend the preprocessor protocol easily with 2 (3) more channels?
+    * Yes, but we need clever logic in the uart_reader to handle the optionally appended AUX channels
+    * The easiest way is to set the "new data" flag always when CH3 is received.
+This means that the AUX, AUX2 and AUX3 data that follows is always processed in the next packet, but this should not matter.
+    * We send 3 additional bytes for AUX, AUX2 and AUX3.
+Data is always -100..100  corresponding to 1000..2000 us pulse width (= no auto EPA)
+    * Need to update the preprocessor-reader and preprocessor-simulator tools
+* Can 34800 BAUD support the additional data?
+    * Otherwise we force the baudrate to 115200, and use another UART running at 34800 if winch output is enabled?
 * One additional AUX channel could be handled with the 4th capture input.
 For further inputs we need to multiplex the respective input
 * How to setup the light controller if there is no CH3/AUX toggle function assigned?
     - We always do local button on CH3 if master with uart-reader
 * Arbitration of functions
-* Preprocessor handing of AUX channels, as they are no longer a simple on/off switch